bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 13th level, you have learned to move so fast over short distances that it appears you can teleport.
 When you move on your turn, you can spend 2 STA to instead teleport to the chosen location as long as you have a clear path to the target location and it is no further than your speed would allow.
 The clear path to the target does not have to be in a straight line, but you cannot pass through areas too small to squeeze through.
 This consumes your movement at a rate of 1 ft per ft teleported.

 ### Deathblow
 Starting at 14th level, you can attempt to strike down a wounded foe.
-When you hit an enemy with a weapon attack and the enemy has less than 25 HP, you can choose to spend 4 STA to drop it to 0 HP instead of dealing normal damage.
+When you hit an enemy with a weapon attack and the enemy has less than 25 hit points, you can choose to spend 4 STA to drop it to zero hit points instead of dealing normal damage.
 You can choose whether this is lethal or nonlethal if you hit with a melee attack.

-If the target has hit points above this threshold, you can choose to force the target to make a Constitution saving throw at disadvantage against a DC of 8 + your Strength + your proficiency bonus.
+If the target has hit points above this threshold, you can choose to force the target to make a Constitution saving throw at disadvantage against a DC of 8 + your Strength modifier + your proficiency bonus.
 On a failed save they are stunned until the end of your next turn.
 Alternatively, you can choose to refund the STA spent.

 ### Improved Deathblow
 Starting at 20th level, your touch is death for most weaker foes.
-You no longer need to expend STA to use Deathblow if the target's current or maximum HP is below 25, and can spend stamina to use Deathblow as long as the target's current HP is under 50.
+You no longer need to expend STA to use Deathblow if the target's current or maximum hit points is below 25, and can spend stamina to use Deathblow as long as the target's current hit points is under 50.

 ## Martial Archetypes
 Different armsmen choose different approaches to perfecting their fighting prowess.
 The martial archetype you choose to emulate reflects your approach.